SkilineXD/jsg/README.md

 JavaScript Graphics (JSG)
 =========================

-JavaScript Graphics (JSG) is a library for Interactive Graphics.
-JSG Current version includes:
+JavaScript Graphics (JSG)  is a library for developing 3D web applications.
+JSG has support for the following features:
 #
-JSG: Core for 2D Applications.
+scenes
 #
-JSGWEBGL: Core for 3D Applications.
+cameras
+#
+lights
+#
+shadows
+#
+animation (key frame interpolation)
+#

 Support
 =======
-Get JSG releases and documentation in http://gilzamir.github.io/jsg.
+Documentation and the latest releases of the JSG can be obtained from http://gilzamir.github.io/jsg.